aionrobotics/docs/docs/AIONio-getting-started.rst

   rqt_graph

-.. tip:: To use rqt_graph remotely, you may need to export the TX2 display to your remote machine.
+.. tip:: To use rqt_graph remotely without setting up ROS networking, you may want to export the TX2 display to your remote machine.

 To do so:
 ::